AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Creating a Channel {#creating-channel}

-Once you have created your AEM Screens project, you need to create a new channel where you manage the content.
+Once you have created your AEM Screens project, you must create a channel where you manage the content.

-Follow the steps below to create a new channel for your project:
+Follow the steps below to create a channel for your project:

 1. Once you create a project, select the **DemoScreens** project and select the **Channels** folder, as shown in the figure below.
 Click **+ Create** from the action bar.